Legazpi, Albay: Cuisine

 Legazpi's cuisine reflects the bold, coconut-rich, and chili-infused flavors of Bicolano cooking.
 Common staples include laing (dried taro leaves in coconut milk), Bicol Express (pork stewed in spicy coconut cream), and pinangat (ground shrimp wrapped in taro leaves).
-These dishes rely on coconut milk (gata) and siling labuyo (bird's eye chili), giving Bicolano food its distinct richness and heat.
+These dishes rely on gata (coconut milk) and siling labuyo (bird's eye chili), giving Bicolano food its distinct richness and heat.
 Another local specialty is tinutungang manok, a spicy chicken stew made with "scalded" or charred coconut cream.

 Street food and local eateries in Legazpi also serve dishes such as kinunot (shredded stingray or shark in coconut milk with malunggay), inolokan (a variety of pinangat, crab or shrimp stuffed in taro leaves and stewed in creamy coconut sauce), and kandingga, a spicy Bicolano version of bopis using pork offal.

-For dessert, the city is known for sili ice cream, made with red chilies and popularized by 1st Colonial Grill.
-It is available in varying levels of spiciness.
-Other native sweets include pilinut candies and pili pastillas, highlighting the region's prized pili nut.
+For dessert the city is known for sili ice cream, made with red chilies and available in varying levels of spiciness, with other native sweets include pilinut candies and pili pastillas.

-The city's food culture has evolved with new food parks and hawker-style street food hubs.
-Sawangan Park, along the Albay Gulf, has open-air food kiosks and stalls offering grilled dishes, rice meals, and snacks.
-Legazpi Boulevard also becomes a food destination at night, with pop-up stalls serving skewers, seafood, and local street snacks.

-The Legazpi City Food Park, located in the city proper, features a variety of vendors offering local specialties and modern Filipino snacks in a communal setting.
-Highlands Park Legazpi, located in Barangay Estanza, includes restaurants and kiosks offering grilled meats, snacks, and casual dining options with a view of Mayon Volcano.